 You just received an SMS from a short code?
 Or, you would like to use one of these short codes to send out messages to your end-users?
+But what are sms short code?
 You may wonder how to get this short code number as a Belgian company.
 In Belgium, typical short codes such as 8810, 8811 or similar are free short codes that we provide to our customers so that they can contact their end-users by SMS.

 What is an SMS Short Code?